Rhinophyma: Male predisposition

 Even though females are more often affected by acne rosacea, they seldom go on to develop rhinophyma.
 It is thought that androgenic factors predispose men to develop rhinophyma.

 Diagnosis

-Rhinophyma is diagnosed clinically based on presentation (erythema, telangiectasias, and nasal skin hypertrophy).
-Diagnosis is confirmed by histology.
+Rhinophyma is diagnosed and graded clinically based on presentation.
+Diagnosis confirmation by pathology is highly recommended due to potential for differential diagnosis and ability of rhinophyma to hide underlying cancers.
+Pathology confirmation is especially important in areas endemic with leishmaniasis.

 Treatment

 Treatment consists of paring down the bulk of the tissue with a sharp instrument or carbon dioxide laser and allowing the area to re-epithelialise.
 Sometimes, the tissue is completely excised and the raw area skin-grafted.

 Epidemiology

 Rhinophyma is most common in males of European heritage over the age of 50.
 Males are 5 to 30 times as likely to be affected as females, possibly due to androgenic factors.
 In the United States, people of predominantly Asian and African ancestry are only rarely affected by the condition.

 Society

 Colloquial names for the condition include "whiskey nose", "gin blossom", and "potato nose".
 The condition has often been presumed to be a result of alcoholism (even though it remains unclear whether alcohol actually contributes to the development of rhinophyma) which has led to stigmatisation of people with the condition.
-In film, villainous characters have been portrayed as having rhinophyma, notably the evil queen in the animated film Snow White and the Seven Dwarfs.
+In film, villainous characters have been portrayed as having rhinophyma, notably the evil queen (when disguised as a witch) in the animated film Snow White and the Seven Dwarfs.
 Among those known to have had the disease before modern treatment were the American banker J. P. Morgan and the American comedian W. C. Fields.